LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

 **To tune a knowledge base**

 1. Open the knowledge base.
-2. In the Test User Input panel on the right, specify the following:
+2. In the **Question Tester** on the right, specify the following:

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_test1.png">

-    * **User Text**: Enter the consumer utterance for which you want to find matching articles.
+    * **Question**: Enter the consumer utterance for which you want to find matching articles.
     * **Search Mode**: Select the type of search to perform.
 For explanations of each search mode, see *Search modes* farther below in this topic.
     * **Confidence**: Select the NLU confidence threshold that an article must meet for it to be returned as a result.
 For more on thresholds, see *Scoring and thresholds* farther below in this topic.
     * **# of Results**: Select how many results to return.
     * **Article Status**: Select the status of the artice, either Active, Inactive, or All.
 This option is only available for internal knowledge bases.

 3. Click **Find Articles**.
-4. Review the results under **Matched Results**.
+4. Review the results under **Matched Answers**.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_test2.png">

-5. You can click on an article title to see the article’s information, and toggle between this and the article’s JSON.
+5. You can click on an article title to see the article, and toggle between this and its JSON.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_test3.png">
     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_test4.png">